sharika1919/vuln_project/README.md

 - **Cross-platform compatibility**: Works on Windows, macOS, and Linux
 - **Professional logging**: Separate console and file logs with configurable levels
-- **Parallel processing**: Concurrent Nuclei scans for faster execution
-- **Intelligent subdomain handling**: Extracts subdomains from Subfinder and scans each with Nuclei
+- **Intelligent subdomain handling**: Extracts subdomains from Subfinder for comprehensive scanning
 - **Comprehensive reporting**: JSON summary with vulnerability breakdown by severity
 - **Error handling**: Graceful degradation when tools are missing
 - **Configurable settings**: JSON-based configuration system